Showing posts with label recordings. Show all posts

 Jessie Mae Hemphill

-Sid Hemphill’s daughters, Rosa Lee, Sidney, and Virgie Lee, were all musicians, and when Jessie Mae was a small girl her grandfather inspired her to take up a guitar, harmonica, and drums.
-During the 1950s she sang briefly with bands in Memphis, but most of her early musical experiences were local.
+Sid Hemphill's daughters, Rosa Lee, Sidney, and Virgie Lee, were all musicians, and when Jessie Mae was a small girl, her grandfather inspired her to take up a guitar, harmonica, and drums.
+During the 1950s, she sang briefly with bands in Memphis, but most of her early musical experiences were local.
 Folklorist George Mitchell, who included chapters on her and her aunt Rosa Lee Hill in his book Blow My Blues Away, recorded her in the late '60s.
 Her first 45 rpm single, produced by Dr. David Evans, was released on the University of Memphis' High Water label in 1980.
 Hemphill subsequently toured the U.S. and Europe, recorded several albums, and won several W. C. Handy Awards for traditional blues.
-She played drums behind fife player Otha Turner on Mister Rogers’ Neighborhood and gained broader acclaim via her appearance in the 1992 documentary film Deep Blues.
-In 1993 Hemphill suffered a stroke that prevented her from playing guitar, but she continued to sing, and in 2004 she was featured singing and playing tambourine on the album Dare You to Do It Again, which featured many local musicians.
+She played drums behind fife player Otha Turner on Mister Rogers' Neighborhood and gained broader acclaim through her appearance in the 1992 documentary film Deep Blues.
+In 1993, Hemphill suffered a stroke that prevented her from playing guitar, but she continued to sing.
+In 2004, she was featured singing and playing tambourine on the album Dare You to Do It Again, which featured many local musicians.

 Captions